MiguelMontesLorenzo/PyTorch-FoldND-UnfoldND-ConvND/README.md

 ## Introduction

-Welcome to the **FoldND-UnfoldND-ConvND Repository**, a Python-based implementation of n-dimensional convolution operations using PyTorch.
+Welcome to the **PyTorch FoldND UnfoldND ConvND Repository**, a Python-based implementation of n-dimensional convolution operations using PyTorch.
 This repository introduces a flexible and generalized approach to convolution operations beyond the native capabilities of PyTorch, enabling convolutions in arbitrary dimensions.

 ### Key Features